Rennsteig - Thuringian Forest in April 2022

 View from the south tower over the sheer endlessness of the Thuringian Forest.

-Past the restaurant Waldhaus Sängerwiese I went on to the Drachenschlucht (Dragon Gorge, a narrow gorge), one of the highlights of the Rennsteig.
+Past the restaurant Waldhaus Sängerwiese, I went on to the Drachenschlucht (Dragon Gorge, a really narrow gorge), one of the highlights of the Rennsteig.
 If you are near the Drachenschlucht, you should definitely pay it a visit, it’s worth it!

 Within the Drachenschlucht.
 There’s a stream flowing below the metal grid.

 It was a little bit more busy there and soon the first people were audibly annoyed about their inadequate footwear.
 A father was so annoyed because his new sneakers got dirty that he angrily stamped his foot, splashing his entire pants with mud and stomped off with a nasty look … along with that sloshing sound of his wet sneakers.
-Mother and daughter rolled their eyes and felt a little sorry for me, the trip was probably gone.
+Mother and daughter rolled their eyes and I felt a little sorry for them, the joy of their trip was probably gone.

-Especially in the later (southern) part, sturdy hiking shoes are simply a must!
+Especially in the later (southern) part of the gorge, sturdy hiking shoes are simply a must!
 Not only are there a lot of stream crosses and fords, but the way runs partly within the still young and muddy stream.

 The stream in the Drachenschlucht.
 Sometimes the path is dry, sometimes (in the picture further back) the path and stream are indistinguishable.

 Shortly after the Drachenschlucht comes the hunting castle “Hohe Sonne”, with a nearby snack bar where I enjoyed coffee and cake in the sunshine.
-Here I completed already half of the planned kilometers for the day and it was only 1 PM, so I still had enough time.
+At this point, I had already completed half of the planned kilometers for the day and it was only 1 PM, so I still had plenty of time.

-The hut itself was actually open, but to spend the night it was with too narrow and dirty.
-But on the porch I have cooked my dinner and for the night I put up my Tarp nearby.
+The hut itself was open, but it was too narrow and dirty for me to spend the night in it.
+But on the porch, I have cooked my dinner and for the night, I put up my tarp nearby.

-My tarp streched up with two hiking poles.
+My tarp stretched up with two hiking poles.

-My tarp streched up with two hiking poles.
-(0.63MB)
+My tarp stretched up with two hiking poles.

 The Klinzingshütte in the fog in the morning … as if Hansel and Gretel were just collecting firewood.

-I had breakfast at a hut called Glöcknerhütte, a few minutes walk away.
-There it was dry, clean, sheltered from the wind and furnished.
+I had breakfast at a hut called Glöcknerhütte after a few minutes of morning hiking.
+The hut was dry, clean, sheltered from the wind and furnished.

 The Glöcknerhütte from outside.

-Inside it was nice, sheltered from the weather and dry.
+It was nice, sheltered from the weather and dry inside.

-Inside it was nice, sheltered from the weather and dry.
-(0.29MB)
+It was nice, sheltered from the weather and dry inside.

-At around 8 AM I was ready and already met the first joggers and people with dogs.
+At around 8 AM, I continued and already met the first joggers and people with dogs.
 At the snack bar Imbiss zur Wallfahrt near the Schillerbuche, I continued along the hardly traveled L1127 road to the forest tavern Dreiherrnstein.

 One of the more beautiful hiking trails after the Schillerbuche.

-After a short break and another 5 km / 3 mi I reached the Großen Inselberg mountain at 916 m / 3000ft, the highest point of my tour.
+After a short break and another 5 km / 3 mi, I reached the Großen Inselberg mountain at 916 m / 3000 ft, the highest point of my tour.
 The highest point of the whole Rennsteig is with 983 m / 3225 ft the Großer Beerenberg further south.
-Even in the somewhat hazy air one had a great view from time to time.
-On the summit, I then treated myself to a coffee and met a group of hikers who wanted to do the complete Rennsteig.
+Even in the somewhat hazy air, one occasionally had a great view.
+On the summit, I treated myself to a coffee and met a group of hikers who wanted to make the entire Rennsteig trail.

 Transmission towers on the summit.

 After strengthening, I had to go down the mountain.
-At the parking lot of the Inselberg I went past the cart track built there to the northeast in the direction of Bärenbruch.
+At the Inselberg parking lot, I went past the cart track built there to the northeast in the direction of Bärenbruch.
 It went along different brooks steadily downhill.

-At a fork of several streams was another hut (a sign nearby said Am Tempelchen), where I made myself somewhat fresh at the stream.
-It was also only afternoon, so I have also killed some time there, but finally went further up the Bärenbruchgrund to the Bärenbruchwand, where I have then built my camp.
+At a fork of several streams was another hut (a sign nearby said Am Tempelchen), where I made myself somewhat fresh at the creek.
+It was only afternoon, so I have also killed some time there, but I finally went further up the Bärenbruchgrund to the Bärenbruchwand, where I built my camp.

 The camp sheltered near the Bärenbruchwand.

-Tarp at the fireplace with central hiking pole.
+Tarp at the fireplace with one central hiking pole.

-Tarp at the fireplace with central hiking pole.
-(0.56MB)
+Tarp at the fireplace with one central hiking pole.

 Accommodation from the inside.

-This time I had the tarp – as you can see above – stretched up with a central hiking pole.
-Thus, the entrance is somewhat blocked, but the tarp reaches the sides to the ground, so that hardly any wind comes into the tarp.
+As you can see above, I stretched up the tarp with one central hiking pole.
+The entrance is therefore somewhat blocked, but the tarp reaches the sides to the ground so that hardly any wind comes into the tarp.
 I highly recommend this setup.

 At the camp itself – one of the most beautiful I ever had – I was completely offline.
 But I had just enough network to make a phone call when I climbed the rock above my camp.

-During the break on the previous day I already noticed that I lost my rain pants.
-I tied them to the outside of the backpack, which probably didn’t hold.
+During the previous day’s break, I noticed that I lost my rain pants.
+I tied them to the outside of the backpack, which apparently didn’t hold.

 Lesson learned: